mtk282/CMSC6950_Project/README.md

 Task 1 - Change in the total number of Argo floats for an area of interest within a certain time frame.

-Task 2 - Trajectory of an Argo float through time since its deployment
+Task 2 - Trajectory and temperature variation of two Argo floats through time since their deployment